Table of Contents

 By sharing the checklist with other members of the development team, everyone will have a clear understanding of what needs to be tested and how it should be tested.
 This can help to avoid any confusion or misunderstandings down the line.
 Additionally, sharing the checklist with stakeholders can help them understand what is being tested and why certain features may not be working as expected.

-What are the different type of checklists?
+What are the different type of checklist based testing?

+This is question that you often hear and is similar to the question what is checklist based testing.
 One can use checklists for different type of functional and non functional testing.
 A few examples of testing checklist are given below.

-1. Field Valiadation
+- Field Valiadation

-2. PCI Testing
+- PCI Testing

-3. HIPAA Testing
+- HIPAA Testing

-4. Test Environment Validation
+- Test Environment Validation

-5. Mobile Testing
+- Mobile Testing

-6. Localization Testing
+- Localization Testing

-7. ChatBot Testing
+- ChatBot Testing

-8. Production Validation
+- Production Validation

-9. Usability Testing
+- Usability Testing

-10. Accessiblity Testing
+- Accessiblity Testing

 What should be there in the checklist?

 Each scenario on the checklist is given a number.
 This makes it easy for testers to keep track of and refer to each scenario.
 The scenarios that are covered should be described in a clear and concise way.
 Each scenario should say what it is for and what component of the application is being tested.
 It is important to have detailed instructions on how to check the expected results to make sure that the scenario is run correctly and that the results are a true reflection of how well the application works.
 The instructions should be clear and easy to follow, and they should list any tools or resources that are needed for the scenario.
-The Pass or Fail condition makes it clear and easy to understand what makes a scenario outcome successful or not.
-This makes it easy for the tester to figure out the status of each scenario and record the results correctly.

-If there are any pre-requisites, they should be listed for each scenario.
-These are the conditions or requirements that must be met before the scenario can be run.
-For example, certain software must be installed or certain steps must be taken before the scenario can be run.
 Lastly, the checklist should have a where you can write the actual results.
 This gives the tester a place to write down what actually happened in each scenario, so that the results can be compared to what was expected and any problems can be fixed.
-In addition to information about the scenario, the checklist should have the name of the project, the name of the tester, and the date the scenario was run.
-This helps to put the testing process in context and make sure that someone is responsible for it.
-It also helps to keep track of the testing history for the project.
+In addition to information about the scenario.